arwagiz/AI-Sustainable-Mobility/README.md

 <img width="719" alt="image" src="https://github.com/arwagiz/AI-Sustainable-Mobility/assets/150907039/096d8f9c-9352-4093-a69e-7013e5437a7a">

 Have something to add or change?
-Contact:
+Contact: Armin.Wagner@giz.de

 ------------------------------